Belgium hero image

 Brussels Gateway

-• Base near Grand-Place for walkable heritage, museum quarter, and community partners.
+• Base near Grand-Place for walkable heritage, museum access, and partner meetings.

 • Visit Cathedral of St. Michael & St. Gudula, comic strip murals, and EU institutions for global perspective.